adventuregamestudio/ags/PSP/readme.txt

   file.
 The game might still crash later on, this is not fully tested.
 - Fountain of Youth Demo: The save/load dialog has a very low framerate, but otherwise the game runs fine.
+- The McCarthy Chronicles: In the games option menu, disable reflections to increase the frame rate.
+It is also recommended to move the "film grain" slider fully to the left.
+- The Journey Down: The outro sequence will run with a very low frame rate.
+- Aeronuts: The plane arcade sections are slow but playable.

 Not playable on the PSP:
 - Eternally Us: Runs out of memory before displaying anything.
 - Dead Hand: Very low frame rate (1 fps).
-- Dacey in the Dark - Prelude: Very low frame rate and corrupted text display.
+- Dacey in the Dark - Prelude: Very low frame rate.
 - Of the Essence: Runs out of memory for the pathfinder after the intro sequence.
+- Death Wore Endless Feathers: The agstrans plugin is not available on the PSP.

 How to run games: